whiteVHS/whiteVHS.github.io/_posts/2022-11-23-simple-mpd-ncmpcpp-tutorial.md

 That should be it for configuring mpd.
 Now to start it!

-# Starting/stopping mpd
+## Starting/stopping mpd
 Now that we've configured mpd for a single user, you'll need to start mpd with the following command:

 `systemctl --user start mpd`

-If you'd rather not have to start mpd manually, you can enable it to autostart:
+If you'd like mpd to autostart on login, you can enable it:
 `systemctl --user enable mpd`

 If you'd like to stop mpd: